top of page

 The Process: How I Worked

-1️⃣ The sample was loaded into the Akai S1000.
+1️⃣ Load the sample into the Akai S1000.

 The Impact: Why Finding Your Sound Matters

-🔹 Find your sound—and own it.
+🔹 Find your sound - and own it.

 Final Thoughts: Defining Your Sound in Music Production